apatil/aplomb/README.md

 Hopefully one day soon OCaml will grow a proper data frame, and this functor will make it easy to derive plotting modules for that!

-Coming soon: visualizing the spec interactively from utop and IOCaml.